-- Advanced and performant multi-threaded combine job manager with low memory overhead and GC friendly.
+- Advanced and performant multi-threaded combine job manager with lowest memory overhead possible and GC friendly.

-- Cell based mesh combining, which is optimal for culling, z-sorting and LOD switching.
+- Supports cell based mesh combining, which is optimal for culling, z-sorting and LOD switching.

 - Can be used as a faster alternative to Unity’s static batching and can give significant to drastic performance improvements.